EWatkins142/VampPractice/README.md

 # VampPractice
 Practice with javascript and jquery
+  Fooling around with js and practicing with jquery- I treated it like I was building something for an elementary school math class.
+If any teachers can use this let me know!